 The Acer Aspire One 722 netbookhas proven itself to be a reliable, inexpensive netbook for running Linux while offering superb performance.
 After almost a year of constant usage, it continues to run like a champ.

-However, it is not perfect, and here is a list of points prospective owners owners might find useful.
+However, it is not perfect, so here is a list of points that prospective owners might find useful.

 Acer Aspire One 722 Models